6 Things To Do After A Car Accident In New York

 If you have any evidence relating to the incident, be sure to keep it in a safe place and inform your attorney.
 This might include photographs of your injuries or the damage to your vehicle, or even dashcam footage of the incident itself.
 Although additional evidence can be gathered in the days and weeks following, it’s important to retain as much evidence as possible.

-Recovering from a Traffic Accident
+Recovering From A Traffic Accident

 Although it can take longer to recover from some injuries than others, it’s important to give yourself time to recover fully after a traffic accident.
 Whether you’ve suffered broken bones, head injuries or cuts and lacerations, giving yourself time to rest and recuperate can help you to recover from the ordeal.